-- Several issues: - Sequential ticket issuance under the same escrow. - Double spending: issue the same ticket to several merchants. - Front running: withdraw the escrow before a merchant claims its payment. - Both are mitigated financially by having a penalty escrow. - However, the amount of this penalty is not specified. - Interactive lottery. - A non-interactive lottery was introduced but it is computationally heavy. - Chances of having all tickets win (psychological obstacle to use the system).
+- Several issues: - Sequential ticket issuance under the same escrow. - Double spending: issue the same ticket to several merchants. - Why is this an issue? - Front running: withdraw the escrow before a merchant claims its payment. - Why is this an issue? - Both are mitigated financially by having a penalty escrow. - However, the amount of this penalty is not specified. - Interactive lottery. - A non-interactive lottery was introduced but it is computationally heavy. - Chances of having all tickets win (psychological obstacle to use the system).